texfaq/texfaq.github.io/FAQ-scriptfonts.md

   any but the most basic PostScript printers.
-A substantially identical font (to the extent that the same metrics may be used) is available from URW, called URW Chancery L: it is distributed as part of the ''URW base35'' bundle; the [`urwchancal`](https://ctan.org/pkg/urwchancal) package (which includes virtual fonts to tweak appearance) provides for its use as a calligraphic font.
+A substantially identical font (to the extent that the same metrics may be used) is available from URW, called URW Chancery L: it is distributed as part of the "URW base35" bundle; the [`urwchancal`](https://ctan.org/pkg/urwchancal) package (which includes virtual fonts to tweak appearance) provides for its use as a calligraphic font.